SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 FDSN specifications.

-Feature notes
+Feature Notes
 ~~~~~~~~~~~~~

 * ``quality`` parameter not implemented (information not available in SeisComP)
 * ``minimumlength`` parameter is not implemented
 * ``longestonly`` parameter is not implemented
-* Access to drestricted networks and stations is only granted through the
+* Access to restricted networks and stations is only granted through the
   ``queryauth`` method

-The data channels exposed by this service may be restrict by defining an
+* The data channels exposed by this service may be restricted by defining an
   inventory filter, see section :ref:`sec-inv-filter`.
+* **No** trimming of miniSEED records to requested time window -- This FDSNWS
+  implementation returns the records as available in its data source, e.g., SDS
+  archive.
+It is guaranteed that the requested time range is within the returned
+  data (if available in the archive) but not that it is exactly the requested
+  time range.
+FDSNWS does not trim and therefore re-encode miniSEED records.
+The
+  rationale for that is that miniSEED records are probably further distributed
+  and stored in other archives and we do not see the point in modifying them.
+  Furthermore we do not want to increase the load on the web server with that
+  extra processing step.

-Service configuration
+Service Configuration
 ~~~~~~~~~~~~~~~~~~~~~

 * Activate :confval:`serveDataSelect` in the module configuration